What are the pros and cons of different hot water systems?

 There are a huge array of brands that produce all different hot water system types.
 They include:

-Rheem Hot Water: Known for electric storage hot water, however, they also manufacture gas, heat pump and instantaneous systems.
+Rheem Hot Water: Known for electric storage hot water, however, they also manufacture gas, heat pumps and instantaneous systems.

 Aquamax Hot Water: Gas, electric and solar hot water system providers.